dlab-berkeley/programming-fundamentals/shell/1-1_fildir.md

 This is called **tab completion**, and we will see it in many other tools as we go on.

+Rochelle's directory is still empty, because her files are in `~/Downloads`.
+Sure she can drag 'n drop the files between directories.
+But she's a shell hacker now, so she's going to move files via the command line, shown in the next lesson.

 > ####  Quick File Paths
 >
 > If you quickly need the path of a file or directory, you can also copy the